eml-eda/riscvsim-dpm/README.md

 }
 ~~~

-The overloaded function just turn on the dynamic power where as soon as the power state is on.
+The overloaded function just turn on the dynamic power counter as soon as the power state is on.
 To model the power of the acceses ( e.g. access to the memory or instruction) the framework relies on energy quantum that are interpolated depending on the voltage.
 This quantity needs only to be assign through the instruction:

 ~~~cpp